reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

   hello/
-  ├── etc/           - A directory for configuration files ├── hello.py       - A Python file containing the source of the app ├── pyproject.toml - The standard way for python projects to state how they will be built └── setup.cfg      - The standard metadata file for setuptools projects
+  ├── etc/           - A directory for configuration files ├── hello.py       - A Python file containing the source of the app ├── pyproject.toml - The standard (PEP518) python build system configuration └── setup.cfg      - Normal configuration for setuptools

 The `setup.cfg` file contains info about the component.
-To start, just give your component a name, specify an empty json object for the `component =` option and list the other components that this one depends on:
+To start, just give your component a name, specify an empty `component =` option and list the requirements of your component:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/hello/setup.cfg